MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2023-12-10-self-supervised-learning-antarctica.md

 One significant advantage of self-supervised learning in mining projects lies in its capacity to extract meaningful features from raw geological data.
 By training models using self-supervised learning, crucial geological attributes such as mineral composition, rock types, and structural formations can be unraveled with unparalleled accuracy.
 These models can then be deployed to extract features from different geological regions, laying the groundwork for downstream tasks.

-In our project, we employed self-supervised learning to train a model on the data of the coasts of Antarctica.
+In this fun project, we employed self-supervised learning to train a model on the data of the coasts of Antarctica.
 Our objective was to identify regions along the Antarctic coasts with similar geological characteristics.
 The model training focused solely on the coastal areas, delineated by a purple mask in the figure below.
 Overlapping tiles extracted from the masked area were utilized to train the supervised learning model.

 <p align="center">
 <img src="/images/Fig1.png" width=800>
 </p>

 ## Clustering for Region Identification
-Subsequently, clustering techniques were applied to the extracted features to identify regions sharing similar geological features.
-Through clustering algorithms, the expansive geological dataset was partitioned into distinct clusters based on similarities in their underlying characteristics.
-This segmentation enabled researchers to discern geological anomalies, potential mineral deposits, and favorable mining zones across vast terrains.
+Subsequently, downstream tasks such as clustering techniques can be applied to the extracted features to identify regions sharing similar geological features.
+Through clustering, the expansive geological dataset can be partitioned into distinct clusters based on similarities in their underlying characteristics.
+This segmentation enables us to discern geological anomalies, potential mineral deposits, and favorable mining zones across vast terrains.

 Upon training the model on the coasts of Antarctica, features were extracted for each tile and passed to a clustering algorithm.
 The clustering process assigned each tile to a cluster, with different colors representing distinct clusters.
 These clusters were then projected back onto the map, revealing regions with similar geological characteristics, as shown in the figure below.